benruijl/sflock/README.md

 Custom settings:

--b: toggle the bar.
+-h: toggle the bar.
 -f <font description>: modify the font.
 -c <password characters>: modify the characters displayed when the user enters his password.
 This can be a sequence of characters to create a fake password.